-Who makes the Channel 4 Digital Products and Service available to me?
+Who makes All 4 available to me?

-Our Digital Products and Services are made available to you by Channel Four Television Corporation which is a statutory corporation established under the Broadcasting Act 1990.
+All 4 is made available to you by Channel Four Television Corporation which is a statutory corporation established under the Broadcasting Act 1990.
 Our postal address is 124 Horseferry Road, London SW1P 2TX.

 Should I read any other information or terms?

 Additional terms may also apply to some of our digital products and services within All 4 and these will be made clear to you at the relevant page or point of access.

 We also offer some helpful responses to frequently asked questions and the opportunity to contact us on our 4Viewers page.

 When we refer to our Content, we mean any audio, video, text, images, trade marks, logos or other content made available to you by us and may sometimes include content which is owned or controlled by third parties which we are permitted to make available to you.

 Is Channel 4 Content suitable for everyone and what parental control tools are available to me?

 Our Content may contain material that you consider indecent, objectionable or which may not be suitable for young audiences.
 If you permit a child to use your device to view our Content (including watching Content via the viewing sections of All 4), you are solely responsible for deciding whether or not such Content is appropriate for that child to view.
 Where relevant, parental guidance is provided (in the form of ‘G' for guidance) with additional warnings at the beginning of our video content and other guidance on non-video content (where applicable) and we would ask that you pay attention to this if you are concerned in any way.